brillout/wildcard-api/examples/todo-list/readme.template.md

 ### Mutation Telefunctions

-(With _mutation telefunction_ we denote an telefunction that mutates data.)
+(With _mutation telefunction_ we denote a telefunction that mutates data.)

 ```js
 !INLINE ./api/mutation.telefunc.js